Medicare Reimbursement for SCODI of the Posterior Segment (Optovue)

 A Medicare’s National Correct Coding Initiative (NCCI) treats fundus photography (92250) as mutually exclusive with SCODI-P. The E/M service 99211 is bundled with these tests.
 CPT also notes that 92133 and 92134 may not be reported at the same patient encounter and Medicare has imposed the same edit, even if performed for different diagnoses.

-Several Medicare administrative contractors (MACs) have published local policies that impose restrictions when performing SCODI-P with B-scan (76512) and extended ophthalmoscopy (92225, 92226) unless for unrelated reasons.
-Some MACs and other third party payers have also questioned the need for visual fields and SCODI-P on the same day.
-Check your local coverage policies.
+Several Medicare administrative contractors (MACs) also impose restrictions when performing SCODI-P with B-scan (76512) and extended ophthalmoscopy (92201, 92202) unless for unrelated reasons.
+Some MACs and other third party payers have also questioned the need for visual fields and SCODI-P on the same day; Check your local policies.

 Q How often may SCODI-P be repeated?